E-SPRINGER/Active-Directory-Simulation/README.md

-In this project I create an Active Directory Domain Add users and computer(s) to the domain.
+In this project I create an Active Directory Domain Add multiple users using PowerShell adding a  computer(s) to the domain.
 This simulates a corporate environment.

 Technologies used.
-•	Active Directory

 •	Active Directory Domain service